yoanesber/Spring-Boot-Order-Payment-RabbitMQ/README.md

 2. Configure RabbitMQ in `application.properties`

-Update your configuration with RabbitMQ connection details:
+Update the configuration with RabbitMQ connection details:

 ```bash
 # RabbitMQ Configuration